cmseguin/rollup-plugin-react-scoped-css/README.md

    * Which files should be included and parsed by the plugin
    * Default: undefined
    */
-  include?: FilterPattern
+  include?: FilterPattern;

   /**
    * Which files should be exluded and that should not be parsed by the plugin
    * Default: undefined
    */
-  exclude?: FilterPattern
+  exclude?: FilterPattern;

   /**
+   * If you want regular files to be scoped & global files to be .global.css
+   * Default: false
+   */
+  scopeStyleByDefault?: boolean;

+  /**
-   * If you want to customize the stylesheet file pattern
+   * If you want to customize the pattern for scoped styles.
-   * if undefined or '' is passed, all files will be evaluated
+   * This will only work if scopeStyleByDefault is false
    * Default: 'scoped'
    */
-  styleFileSuffix?: string
+  scopedStyleSuffix?: string;

   /**
-   * If you want to customize the attribute prefix that is added to the jsx elements
+   * If you want to customize the pattern for global styles.
+   * This will only work if scopeStyleByDefault is true
-   * Default: 'v'
+   * Default: 'global'
    */
-  hashPrefix?: string
+  globalStyleSuffix?: string;

   /**
-   * If you want to customize the preprocessors
+   * If you want to customize the pattern for style files.
-   * Default: ['scss', 'css', 'sass', 'less']
+   * Default: ['css', 'scss', 'sass', 'less']
    */
-  styleFileExtensions?: string[]
+  styleFileExtensions?: string[];

   /**
-   * If you have jsx in other file extensions
+   * If you want to customize the pattern for jsx files.
    * Default: ['jsx', 'tsx']
    */
-  jsxFileExtensions?: string[]
+  jsxFileExtensions?: string[];

+  /**
+   * If you want to customize the attribute prefix that is added to the jsx elements
+   * Default: 'v'
+   */
+  hashPrefix?: string;
 }
 ```